-- 1. Planning inventory and need determination calculations exclude all beds and days of care for: - a. nursing care beds converted to care for head injury or ventilator-dependent patients; . - b. nursing care beds developed pursuant to Policy NH-2; and - c. nursing care beds transferred from state psychiatric hospitals to the community pursuant to Policy NH-5. - 2.
-The inventory excludes beds and the occupancy rate calculation excludes days of care for out-of-area patients served by facilities operated by religious or fraternal organizations. - The methodology excludes the estimated active duty military population from the county's population for any county with more than 500 active duty military personnel. - 3.
+- 1. Planning inventory and need determination calculations exclude all beds and days of care for: - a. nursing care beds converted to care for head injury or ventilator-dependent patients; - b. nursing care beds developed pursuant to Policy NH-2; and - c. nursing care beds transferred from state psychiatric hospitals to the community pursuant to Policy NH-5. - 2.
+The inventory excludes beds and the occupancy rate calculation excludes days of care for out of county patients out of the contiguous county area served by facilities operated by religious or fraternal organizations. - 3.
+The methodology excludes the estimated active duty military population from the county's population for any county with more than 500 active duty military personnel. - 4.
 The methodology uses the county bed use rate as the utilization measure in determining needs.
 Bed use rates are calculated per 1,000 population per county.
-Each county bed rate is calculated using a five year average annual change projected forward three years beyond the current SMFP publication year.
-For any county with an average annual change rate that is one-half of one standard deviation above or below the statewide average annual change rate, the bed use rate calculations substitute the statewide rate. - 4.
+Each county bed rate is calculated using a five-5-year average annual change to project projected forward three 5 years beyond the current SMFP publication reporting year.
+For any county with an average annual change rate that is at least one-half of one standard deviation above or below the statewide average annual change rate, the bed use rate calculations substitute the statewide rate. - 5.
+The projected utilization is multiplied by 3 to account for future increases in utilization. - 6.
 The methodology uses the higher of two different occupancy rate calculations to obtain the need determination with the greatest advantage.
-The adjusted occupancy rate for each county is calculated using the higher of the median of all facilities' occupancy rates in a county or a countywide occupancy, whichever is higher.
+The adjusted occupancy rate for each county is calculated using the higher of: (1) the median of all facilities' occupancy rates in a county; or (2) a countywide occupancy, whichever is higher.
 The calculations remove the equivalent days of care for the initial occupancy from calculations for beds that have been excluded from the inventory.